How to Engage on Twitter: Opinions

 - A tweet in which a person states an opinion about content in a link added to the tweet

 - A tweet that reinforces how a prospect feels/think about content found in link in tweet

 Here are the different tactics to use to engage on an opinion type of tweet.

 A self-contained opinion is very personal.
 It’s a strong viewpoint aimed at agreeing/disagreeing about something, communicating a belief/observation/lesson, making deductions (if this, then that) or reinforcing others’ opinions through a RT or a mention of the (Love this!!!
 RT OR @zyx).

 - Agreeing or challenging the opinion (especially if it was worded as a question)

-- Probing a bit more where the opinion comes from by asking a question: why do you think …, ask for data points or real live experience.
+- Probing a bit more to gather more information on where the opinion comes from.
+Consider asking a question: why do you think…?, ask for data points or real life experience.

-- Adding to the person opinion by sharing relevant data points, personal lessons and experience
+- Adding to the person’s opinion by sharing relevant data points, personal lessons and experience

 2) An opinion about content in a link

 Often, people tweet their 2 cents about a piece of content that sparked their interest.
-It’s a way to share their opinion with their audience either by reinforcing with the thoughts expressed in a linked piece of content (Love this!!! xyz…)
+It’s a way to share their opinion with their audience by reinforcing with the thoughts expressed in a linked piece of content (Love this!!! xyz…).